zuby213/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that adds execute permission to the owner of the file hello a script that adds execute permission to the owner and the group owner a script that adds execution permission to the owner, the group owner and the other users
+ a script that adds execute permission to the owner of the file hello a script that adds execute permission to the owner and the group owner a script that adds execution permission to the owner, the group owner and the other users a script that sets the permission to the file hello as follows